imbcmdth/swizzle/README.md

 `swizzle( yourFunction , paramPositions )`

 * *yourFunction* `function` The function to which you wish to add some secret sauce.
-Swizzle returns a function with exactly the same arity as the function you pass into it which helps if you curry them later.
+For the purposes of currying, `swizzle` returns a function with the arity that is implied by the reordering array.

 * *paramPositions* `array` The positions in the arguments of the new function that the original function's arguments will each be drawn *from*.